-Various species of wood have been used in the manufacture and erection of log homes.
+Various species of wood have been used in the manufacture and creation of log homes.
 Fir, cedar, poplar, redwood and different types of pine represent the most popular types of wood used.
 The type of wood most popular is “pine”.
-The two preferred species of pine are southern pine and white pine.
+The two preferred species of pine are southern yellow pine and white pine.

 Southern Yellow Pine vs. Cedar

 Years ago, many favored cedar.
 However, the poor performance of cedar caused many to look for another wood.
 The inherent porous grain of cedar made it a weaker cant.
 It also led to a disappointing appearance of the home as it aged.

 The porous grain soaked in stain and especially preservatives making it necessary to repeat maintenance sooner than one might have expected.
 Soon, the repeat process resulted in a grayish look and over time a very dark blackish color.
 All wood grain appearance was gone.
 Many painted the log homes with a solid base stain covering any remaining appearance of wood grain.

 Southern Yellow Pine vs. White Pine